Political interpretations of The Wonderful Wizard of Oz: Monetary policy

 Littlefield's knowledge of the 1890s was thin, and he made numerous errors, but since his article was published, scholars in history, political science, and economics have asserted that the images and characters used by Baum closely resemble political images that were well known in the 1890s, some overlapping with his monetary reform tack.
 Quentin Taylor, for example, claimed that many of the events and characters of the book resemble the actual political personalities, events and ideas of the 1890s.
 Dorothy—naïve, young and simple—represents the American people.
 She is Everyman, led astray and seeking the way back home.
 Moreover, following the road of gold leads eventually only to the Emerald City, which Taylor sees as symbolic of a fraudulent world built on greenback paper money, a fiat currency that cannot be redeemed in exchange for precious metals.
 It is ruled by a scheming politician (the Wizard) who uses publicity devices and tricks to fool the people (and even the Good Witches) into believing he is benevolent, wise, and powerful when really he is a selfish, evil humbug.
 He sends Dorothy into severe danger hoping she will rid him of his enemy the Wicked Witch of the West.
 He is powerless and, as he admits to Dorothy, "I'm a very bad Wizard".

 Hugh Rockoff suggested in 1990 that the novel was an allegory about the demonetization of silver in 1873, whereby "the cyclone that carried Dorothy to the Land of Oz represents the economic and political upheaval, the yellow brick road stands for the gold standard, and the silver shoes Dorothy inherits from the Wicked Witch of the East represents the pro-silver movement.
 When Dorothy is taken to the Emerald Palace before her audience with the Wizard she is led through seven passages and up three flights of stairs, a subtle reference to the Coinage Act of 1873 which started the class conflict in America."

-Ruth Kassinger, in her book Gold: From Greek Myth to Computer Chips, purports that "The Wizard symbolizes bankers who support the gold standard and oppose adding silver to it...
-Only Dorothy's silver slippers can take her home to Kansas," meaning that by Dorothy not realizing that she had the silver slippers the whole time, Dorothy, or 'the westerners', never realized they already had a viable currency of the people.
+Ruth Kassinger, in her book Gold: From Greek Myth to Computer Chips, purports that "The Wizard symbolizes bankers who support the gold standard and oppose adding silver to it ...."
+And the fact that "Only Dorothy's silver slippers can take her home to Kansas," is meant to indicate that just as Dorothy did not realize that she had the silver slippers the whole time, Dorothy, or 'the westerners', did not realize they already had a viable currency of the people.